Mom Vows: ‘I Will Show You a Different Side of Cancer’

 Modeling Resilience: Provide Kids a Positive Role Model

 A final important thing to remember when talking to your kids about cancer - and soldiering through cancer treatment - is that it’s helpful to provide a positive example.
 Your kids are watching you, during cancer treatment and always.
 What skills do you want them to see you use?
 Can you show them that you – and they – are capable of coping with challenges?

-Brandi was fortunate in the treatable strain of cancer she had and in her confidence that she would someday be cancer-free.
+Brandi was fortunate in that her breast cancer could be successfully treated and in her confidence that she would someday be cancer-free was emboldened.
 Early on, Brandi faced only one fleeting moment when she considered that she might not survive cancer.
 “I considered what my family would be like without me,” she said.
 “Could someone else be my husband’s wife and parent my kids?
 And that kind of lit a fire under me.
 It was the only time I considered I might not make it.
 And from then on, I felt confident in my survival.”

 That confidence helped Brandi provide a positive example, reassurance, and support to the people around her.
 Thus, when her kids looked at her, they saw courage, incredible fortitude, a value for family, love, a sense of humor, and a life undaunted by cancer.